Save Money by Paying Early

 To qualify for a tax deferral, the following conditions apply:

 - The property must qualify for a homestead exemption.
-Contact the Property Appraiser’s Office qualify and provide proof of income.
+Contact the Property Appraiser’s Office to qualify.

 - The amount of the primary mortgage on the property cannot exceed 70% of the assessed value of the homestead.